-Working at a company is not that different from playing on a team‒ each requires contributions from all members of the group in order to accomplish a specific task.
+Working at a company is not that different from playing on a team — each requires contributions from all members of the group in order to accomplish a specific task.
 Just like in football, a team can be comprised of extremely talented people, but if they don’t find unity and work together, success will be hard to come by.
-Here are some advantages of teamwork in the office.

 Different Perspectives Help Find Solutions

 When working alone, there is no outside perspective to offer another way of thinking or a different technique to achieve a particular goal.
-While you might have great ideas, but the quality of your work may not reach its full potential without anyone to give you feedback or collaborate with you.
-Many times, I’ve been stuck on a part of a project, which may slow the process down for the whole team.
-So I go to my coworkers for another perspective, and oftentimes a solution is created out of our collaboration.
+You might have great ideas, but the quality of your work may not reach its full potential without anyone to give you feedback or collaborate with you.
+Many times, I’ve been stuck on part of a project, slowing down the process for the whole team.
+But when I go to my coworkers for another perspective, oftentimes a solution is created out of our collaboration.

 Utilize Different Talents

-A team with members that specialize in different areas can be highly efficient.
-Finding ways to effectively combine unique skill sets is what building a good team is all about.
-An organization containing different personalities and cultures can be very successful, as long as the culture within the team is one that builds unity among its members.
-One of the reasons our business works is because we have a wide variety of talent, and know how to work together to use it properly.
+A team with members who specialize in different areas can be highly efficient.
+Finding ways to combine unique skill sets is what building a good team is all about.
+An organization containing different personalities and cultures can be highly successful, as long as the culture within the team is one that builds unity among its members.
+One of the reasons our business works is because we have a wide variety of talent and know how to work together to use it effectively.

 Strengths and Weaknesses

 It turns out, nobody’s perfect.
 Every person comes with their own strengths and weaknesses.
 Balancing a team’s strengths and weaknesses is important for an organization to consider.
-For example, I don’t want our developer Joe to look through and rewrite all the content for a website (trust me, it’s for the best), and luckily he doesn’t have to because that’s my job.
-And he certainly doesn’t want me to do anything on the development side for that site because I don’t have the first clue about it.
+For example, I don’t want our developer to look through and rewrite all the content for a website (trust me, it’s for the best).
+Luckily, he doesn’t have to because that’s what our copywriter does.
+And he certainly doesn’t want anyone else to do anything on the development side for that website because no one else in the office has the first clue about it.
 Just like a kicker and a quarterback have completely different skills, team members have different skills, and they’re all necessary parts of a winning team.

 Unity is Key

 Unity is one of the most important aspects of having a successful team.
-It feels good when you and your teammates are working together towards the same goal.
-It feels even better when you accomplish your goal, exceed expectations and enjoy yourself along the way.
-Working with your peers can be fun as you bounce ideas off one another, tag-team a specific task, or engage in the occasional diversionary conversation about .
-You’ll rarely dread going to work if you have great team members that you like being around.
-Close relationships among members can actually make a huge difference in the quality of a project, and the overall atmosphere in the office.
+It feels good when you and your teammates are working together toward the same goal.
+It feels even better when you accomplish your goal, exceed expectations, and enjoy yourself along the way.
+Working with your peers can be fun as you bounce ideas off one another, tag-team a specific task, or engage in the occasional diversionary conversation.
+You won’t dread going to work if you have great team members that you like being around.
+Close relationships among team members can actually make a huge difference in the quality of a project, and the overall atmosphere in the office.

 From football to marketing, teamwork is important.
 Like John Maxwell said, “Teamwork makes the dream work.”
 And he’s right.
-When you build a team that acts as a unit, helps each other out and enjoys their time together can really be the difference between success and failure.
+When you build a team that acts as a unit, helps each other out, and enjoys their time together, it can really be the difference between success and failure.